Move from Personalization to Customer Journey Orchestration

 Use Case: How a Mortgage Provider Improved CX Using Journey Orchestration

-While monitoring the health of top-level journeys across the consumer lending portfolio using the Pointillist Customer Journey Analytics and Orchestration platform, executives at a leading financial institution notice that mortgage journey costs are increasing, but self-service percentages are down.
+While monitoring the health of top-level journeys across the consumer lending portfolio using the customer journey orchestration platform, executives at a leading financial institution notice that mortgage journey costs are increasing, but self-service percentages are down.
 The CX team investigates the underlying journeys and identifies that the issue lies within the mortgage refinancing journey.
-Costs have doubled for this journey, as first call resolution (FCR) has fallen from 65% to 30% and call volume has increased significantly.
+Costs have doubled for this journey, as first-call resolution has fallen from 65% to 30% and call volume has increased significantly.

-The team turns to Pointillist AI to find the root cause of the problem.
-Pointillist AI quickly reveals that the likelihood of a customer calling an agent is much higher if they were trying to upload their documents using the iOS version of the company’s mobile app.
+The team turns to AI-powered customer journey orchestration to find the root cause of the problem.
+Real-time data quickly reveals that the likelihood of a customer calling an agent is much higher if they were trying to upload their documents using the iOS version of the company’s mobile app.

-The CX team notifies IT about the problem, so they can fix the app.
-In the meantime, they use Pointillist’s journey orchestration capability to activate an audience, which will update daily until the app is fixed.
-The audience includes customers who have already encountered the problem, as well as customers already in the refinance journey that are likely to experience this issue in the near future.
+The CX team notifies IT about the problem so they can fix the app.
+In the meantime, they use journey orchestration capability to activate an audience, which will update daily until the app is fixed.
+The audience includes customers who’ve already encountered the problem, as well as customers already in the refinance journey who are likely to experience this issue in the near future.
 Finally, they work with customer marketing to set up an automated communication to this audience that acknowledges the issue and contains a workaround.

 Mortgage journey orch

-Using Pointillist, the journey owner is able to measure success by an increase in the completion rate of the mobile refinancing journey and a significant decrease in leakage into the contact center from this journey.
+With experience orchestration, journey owners can measure success by an increase in the completion rate of the mobile refinancing journey and a significant decrease in leakage into the contact center from this journey.

 What Journey Orchestration Isn’t

 While customer journey orchestration might sound familiar, it’s important to distinguish between it and other approaches that sound similar.
-These approaches may already exist or other may push them as an alternative to attain your organization’s elusive personalization goal.
+These approaches may already exist or other vendors might push them as an alternative to attain your organization’s elusive personalization goal.

-Some of the approaches often confused with customer journey orchestration include:
+Some of the approaches often confused with customer journey orchestration include the following.

 Marketing Campaign Automation

-Marketing campaigns are typically based on customer behavior from one or a limited number of channels.
+Marketing campaigns are typically based on customer profiles and behavior from one or a limited number of channels.
 This is often the case because marketing campaign management systems typically contain data from the limited set of customer interactions that marketing controls, primarily web and email.
-This subset of the customer experience is not sufficient to enable journey orchestration, because customer journeys are not constrained by marketing channels.
+This subset of the customer experience isn’t sufficient to enable experience orchestration because customer journeys aren’t constrained by marketing channels.

-In contrast, journey orchestration emanates from the customer.
+In contrast, journey orchestration starts with the customer.
 The context is centered on their current goal, which is represented by the journeys they are on, and comprises the entirety of their experience with the company.

 Real-Time Interaction Management

-A common RTIM use case is the dynamic updating of offers on a website.
+A common RTIM use case is dynamically updating offers on a website.
 For example, a telecommunications provider might promote new mobile phones for a customer who is due for an upgrade.
 Let’s say the customer purchases a new phone and the company’s offer changes to promote phone accessories.
-However, the customer never activates their new device.
-Clearly there is an issue.
-However, the company doesn’t recognize it because they are focused on the customer’s current interaction, rather than the larger journey or her overall experience.

-In contrast, organizations that use a journey-based approach can take a much more comprehensive set of behaviors into account, including inaction in a parallel Device Activation Journey.
-They orchestrate actions that help the customer achieve their overall goal (activating their new device) instead of annoying them by myopically pursuing the marketer’s goal on a particular web page (completing another upsell).
+In contrast, organizations that use a journey-based approach can take a more comprehensive set of behaviors into account.
+They orchestrate actions that help the customer achieve their overall goal (activating their new device) instead of annoying them by pursuing the marketer’s goal on a particular web page (completing another up-sell).

 As with campaign automation, RTIM often falls short for the customer.
 It’s more focused on improving the marketer’s effectiveness than improving the customer’s experience.
 While RTIM focuses on the importance of context, the context employed is typically limited to current and recent transactions, rather than a customer’s overall experience with the company.